Money In Argentina For Tourists: Blue Dollar & MEP Rate

 • Book a private transfer;

 • Use the free WiFi at the airport to call an Uber.
-Pay with your credit card through the app.
-You can even tip the driver through the app.
+Pay for the ride and tip the driver with your credit card using the Uber app.

 Exchanging Money in Argentina: The Blue Dollar Outside Of Buenos Aires